Table of contents

 useOthers()

-is a function that returns an array of each user's presence (excluding yours).
+is a hook that returns an array of each user's presence (excluding yours).
 We can utilise this to display

 other users' cursors.
 We'll create a function that renders the cursor to the page, so long as presence